• Services

 Part 2 – Discuss

-Discuss the advantages and disadvantages of flexible and remote working arrangements for both employers and employees.
+Discuss the advantages and disadvantages of flexible working arrangements for both employers and employees.

 Part 3 – Give your opinion